aleksandarsusnjar/graphql-wg/rfcs/ComprehensiveEnhacement.md

 # Introspectable directives

 There have been multiple attempts to expose additional/custom schema metadata inside introspection in a variety of ways.
 Meanwhile, many ended up communicating the schema directly, bypassing introspection, to gain access to directives.

+> This is an alternate (counter) proposal to the [RFC: Annotation Structs](AnnotationStructs.md) and, previously, [RFC: Metadata Structs](MetadataStructs.md).

 The proposed approach can make the status quo valid in a clean way, by defining a new directive:

 ```
 """